-Horizon Europe will address global societal challenges through “missions” with clearly defined targets, for example in the health and environmental sectors. webLyzard technology is an Austrian SME with extensive experience in these sectors.
+Horizon Europe addresses global societal challenges through “missions” with clearly defined targets, for example in the health and environmental sectors. webLyzard technology is an Austrian SME with extensive experience in these sectors.
 Participating in 7th Framework Programme and Horizon 2020 projects helped to build and continuously extend a large-scale Web intelligence and visual analytics platform.
 International sustainability applications have demonstrated the unique capabilities of this platform.
-Our team developed the semantic search for the US Climate Resilience Toolkit of NOAA Climate.gov, for example, and the SDG Intelligence dashboard for the United Nations Environment Program.
+Our team developed the semantic search for the US Climate Resilience Toolkit of NOAA Climate.gov, for example, and the SDG Intelligence dashboard for the United Nations Environment Programme.

 Added Value to Horizon Europe Projects

 Based on a strong track record and its extensive portfolio of information services, webLyzard can add value to different types of Horizon Europe projects – RIA, IA, CSA – in several roles (please get in touch via email or this online form to discuss a planned submission):

 - Technology Partner.
 We regularly collaborate in EU Research and Innovation Actions (RIAs) or Innovation Actions (IAs) to jointly advance the state of the art in our core R&D areas.
-These areas include e.g. semantic data integration, visual analytics or the extraction of knowledge from online channels and big data archives.
+These areas include e.g. semantic data integration, visual analytics as well as the extraction of knowledge from online channels and big data archives.
 We extract both factual and affective knowledge from these sources.
 Named entity detection, for example, aligns documents with events stored in a knowledge graph.
 Opinion mining then sheds light on the sentiment and human emotions expressed in the public debate about these events.